sanjaydhakar/timesheet/DEPLOYMENT.md

 This guide explains how to deploy the Resource Management Tool to a VM or server.

+## ⚠️ IMPORTANT: Network Connectivity Required

+**The automated deployment script requires internet access on the target VM** to:
+- Download Node.js from NodeSource
+- Install npm packages (PM2, dependencies)
+- Access the npm registry

+**If your VM does not have internet access**, see **Option 3: Offline Deployment** below.

 ## 📋 Prerequisites

 ### Server Requirements